axone-protocol/docs/docs/whitepaper/axone-protocol.md

 ## Ontology: The Semantic Foundation of Resource Management

-The Axone ontology represents a fundamental innovation in how AI resources are described, discovered, and utilized within a decentralized ecosystem.
+The Axone ontology represents a fundamental innovation in how AI resources are described, and utilized within a decentralized ecosystem.
 Built on established W3C standards, this semantic layer creates a universal language for resource interaction that enables unprecedented levels of automation and interoperability.

 ### Semantic Foundation and Standards

-At its core, the Axone ontology leverages RDF (Resource Description Framework) and OWL (Web Ontology Language) to create a comprehensive semantic framework.
-This foundation enables not just basic resource description, but sophisticated semantic relationships and automated reasoning capabilities.
+The Axone ontology is built on W3C RDF and RDFS models, integrating established schemas like [Schema.org](https://schema.org) to form a comprehensive semantic framework.

+This foundation enables not just basic resource description, but sophisticated semantic information and automated reasoning capabilities.
 By adopting these established standards, Axone ensures compatibility with existing semantic web technologies while extending their capabilities for AI-specific use cases.

-The semantic architecture implements multiple layers of abstraction, from basic resource descriptions to complex relationship modeling.
-This layered approach allows for precise resource specification while maintaining the flexibility needed for diverse AI applications.
-Through JSON-LD integration, the system maintains lightweight data exchange capabilities crucial for real-world performance.

-### Structural Components and Resource Management

-The ontology's structure is organized around three primary components: resources, relationships, and metadata.
-Each resource in the Axone ecosystem, whether it's a dataset, computation service, or AI model, is described through a rich semantic framework that captures both its technical specifications and operational characteristics.

-The relationship layer defines how resources can interact, establishing clear patterns for service composition and workflow definition.
-This enables automated discovery of compatible resources and verification of their interoperability.
-The metadata layer provides crucial context about resource quality, usage policies, and provenance, enabling informed decision-making in resource selection and composition.
+### The Proof Dimension

+The ontological space is structured around Verifiable Credentials (VC), which enables resources to carry verifiable, tamper-evident claims about their attributes and status in the Axone protocol.
+These resources can take various forms, such as zones, dataset, computation service, or AI model.

+VCs play a crucial role in regulating and managing resources by defining the parameters for control, interaction, and governance.
+They establish a framework for resource usage, sharing, and modification within the dataverse, ensuring compliance with established governance and resource management standards.

 ### Interoperability and Extensibility